-In 2019, as in 2018, we have been considered the "Most innovative law firm (outside UK)" in the FT Innovative Lawyers Awards.
-Every year, we are acknowledged by international directories, such as Chambers or The Legal 500, as number one in the main legal practices.
+In 2020, the firm was honoured with the "Law Firm of the Year: Iberia" award by The Lawyer, and in 2018 and 2019 it was considered the "Most innovative law firm (outside UK)" in the FT Innovative Lawyers Awards.
+Every year, we are acknowledged by international directories, such as Chambers or The Legal 500, as number 1 in the main legal practices.